zhengqili/Crowdsampling-the-Plenoptic-Function/README.md

 # Crowdsampling the Plenoptic Function

 ## Introduction
-This repository is a PyTorch implementation of the paper:
+This repository contains a PyTorch implementation of the paper:

 **Crowdsampling The Plenoptic Function**, ECCV 2020.